letsencrypt/website/content/en/certificates.md

 certificate for the ECDSA hierarchy.
 It is represented by two certificates: one that is self-signed and one that is signed by ISRG Root X1.

-All certificates signed by the ECDSA intermediate "E1" will come with a chain where the Subject is "ISRG Root X2" and the Issuer is "ISRG Root X1".
+All certificates signed by the ECDSA intermediate "E1" will come with a chain including an intermediate certificate whose Subject is "ISRG Root X2" and whose Issuer is "ISRG Root X1".
 Almost all server operators will choose to serve this chain as it offers the most compatability until ISRG Root X2 is widely trusted.